 Day 2 — Embarkation Day

 Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
-Far below, the ship is approaching King George Island for your arrival.
-Your first glimpse of dramatic Antarctica landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
-Meet the rest of your shipmates and set sail for the Antarctic Peninsula!
+Far below, the ship will approach King George Island for your arrival.
+Your first glimpse of dramatic Antarctic landscapes will be from a unique perspective, as your plane descends for landing in the South Shetland Islands.
+After landing, stretch your legs and spend time exploring the island before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66°33' S. You and your shipmates will celebrate in style with a well-earned glass of champagne!
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Antarctic Peninsula do not reach 66°33' S. You and your shipmates will celebrate in style with a well-earned glass of champagne!

-With a toast to the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world still visited by very few people.
-This is raw Antarctica, home to the midnight sun, Weddell seals and some of the most magical, odd ice formations seen anywhere in Antarctica.
+As you toast the first explorers who ventured this far south, you can take pride in knowing you’ve made it to a part of the world visited by very few people.
+This is raw Antarctica, home of the midnight sun, Weddell seals and some of the most magical, odd ice formations you’ll see anywhere on the continent.

 Important reminder: Embracing the unexpected is part of the legacy – and excitement – of expedition travel.
 There are no guarantees that we can achieve everything we set out to accomplish.
 A measure of flexibility is something all of us must bring to a voyage.
 There are nearly 200 recognized sites in the Antarctic Peninsula and South Shetlands and the places mentioned above may be changed to others equally as interesting.